 This user's guide is intended for anyone who needs to use the Executive application.
 It does not require previous knowledge of any other product.
-If you have never used a workstation, however, you may find it helpful to work through Getting Started With Your Workstation (a training booklet) or Introduction to the CTOS® System (a computer-based training package) before you use this manual.
+If you have never used a workstation, however, you may find it helpful to work through Introduction to CTOS® Systems, a computer-based training package, before you use this manual.